ripienaar/free-for-dev/README.md

   * https://bitbucket.org/ - Unlimited public and private git repos for small teams
   * https://github.com – Free for an unlimited number of public repositories

+## Tools for teams

+  * https://www.flowdock.com/ - Chat and inbox, free for teams of 5 or less

 ## CI / CD

   * https://codeship.com/ - 100 private builds / month, 5 private projects.
 Unlimited for Open Source